diffblue/gitlab/doc/update/deprecations.md

 If you've already dismissed a vulnerability finding from one of the deprecated analyzers, the replacement attempts to respect your previous dismissal.
 The system behavior depends on:

-- whether you’ve excluded the Semgrep-based analyzer from running in the past.
+- whether you've excluded the Semgrep-based analyzer from running in the past.
-- which analyzer first discovered the vulnerabilities shown in the project’s Vulnerability Report.
+- which analyzer first discovered the vulnerabilities shown in the project's Vulnerability Report.

 See [Vulnerability translation documentation](https://docs.gitlab.com/ee/user/application_security/sast/analyzers.html#vulnerability-translation) for further details.